What To Do With Green Tomatoes—Including Recipes!

 How to Ripen Green Tomatoes

-Fruits already showing some color will ripen just fine simply left on the countertop at room temperature, out of direct sunshine.
-But again, adding that banana will help to speed things along.
+Fruits already showing some color will ripen just fine if left on the countertop at room temperature, out of direct sunlight.
+But again, adding that banana will help to speed things up.

 Check out our video on ripening green tomatoes for more tips.